-A successful execution of this research and innovation target will lead to a world in which there is less stress on our environment by spreading the use of Nature over many more sources, and one in which European food is recognised as being completely reliable.
+A successful execution of this research and innovation target will lead to a world in which there is less stress on our environment by spreading the use of Nature over many more sources and one in which European food is recognised as being completely reliable.
 This trust may make people open to trying out new products and products made from new raw materials.
 Be the prime trusted region in the world for innovative, sustainable, tasty and healthy food!

-The drink you bought today: made from seaweed, healthy from its PUFAs, and the cartoon is made from sugar beet pulp!
-If you discard it, the carton actually re-fertlises the soil.
-Many people collect them to use them in their garden...
+The milk you bought today: made from seaweed, healthy from its PUFAs, and the package is from sugar beet pulp!

+If you discard it, the carton actually re-fertilises the soil.
+Many people collect them to use them in their garden....
-A new premium burger,

-made with fermentation

-lupine, and it tastes areat!

-healthy.
-And it's European,

-from side stream from
+A new premium burger, made with fermentation from side stream from lupine, and it tastes great!

-In fact, it is also quite

-so we know it's good.
+In fact, it is also quite healthy.
+And it's European, so we know it's good.

-You just looked for a recipe for your 3D food printer on your tablet.
-A bonus is that the packaging of the ingredients is an ingredient by itself- no waste!
-And since it comes from the EU, you know it's safe, so you're happy to try it out.
+You just looked into your tablet for a new recipe for your 3D food printer.
+Nice, the package of the ingredients is an ingredient by itself - no waste!

+And it comes from the EU, I know it will be safe, so I'm happy to try it out.